OpenBagTwo/chappeau/Moonescent Pearl Resourcepack/README.md

 Any code or assets in this resourcepack that is not courtesy of PearlescentMoon is licensed for use under the [GNU General Purpose License v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
-If you require a more permissive license, please contact me by [opening a GitHub issue](https://github.com/OpenBagTwo/chappeau/issues/new).
+If you require a more permissive license, please contact me (OpenBagTwo) by [opening a GitHub issue](https://github.com/OpenBagTwo/chappeau/issues/new).